 Christian Boltanski: Animitas 2016

-Boltanski’s commemoration of his own life is joined by a dedication to remembering the lives of others – Animitas was intended to be an auditory counterpart to the Chilean tradition of ‘animitas’ memorial shrines.
+The bells are arranged to reproduce the map of the stars on the night the artist was born, 6 September 1944.
+Boltanski’s commemoration of his own life is joined by a dedication to remembering the lives of others – Animitas was intended to be a sonic counterpart to the Chilean tradition of ‘animitas’ memorial shrines.
+These shrines serve as homes for the souls of the departed that are visited and cared for by the living.
+Reverberating across the water, the bells chiming as the breeze moves them creates an enchanting sound.

 The unveiling of Animitas was accompanied by a temporary installation of Boltanski’s Les Archives du Coeur (The Heart Archive), which invited visitors to enter a specially designed booth and contribute a recording of their heartbeat.
 The resulting audio files were then added to an archive of recordings housed on the Japanese island of Teshima.

-“What I try to do with my work is to ask questions, talk about philosophical things, not through stories with words, but stories through visual images.
+‘What I try to do with my work is to ask questions, talk about philosophical things, not through stories with words, but stories through visual images.
 I talk about actually very simple things, common to all.
 I don’t talk about complicated things.
-What I’m trying to do is to remind people to forget that it’s art and think about it as life.”
+What I’m trying to do is to remind people to forget that it’s art and think about it as life.’
+Christian Boltanski

 Biography